JosephLai241/URS/README.md

 `[SUBREDDIT_OR_REDDITOR]-[comments_OR_submissions]-[START_TIME_IN_HOURS_MINUTES_SECONDS]-[DURATION_IN_HOURS_MINUTES_SECONDS].json`

-This file is then saved in the main `livestream` directory into the `subreddits` or `redditors` directory depending on which stream was run.
+This file is saved in the main `livestream` directory into the `subreddits` or `redditors` directory depending on which stream was run.

 Reddit objects will be written to this JSON file in real time.
 After aborting the stream, the filename will be updated with the duration.